 When we talk about IoT, two approaches are specifically mentioned: database-driven IoT and peer-to-peer (P2P) IoT.
-You properly heard about database-driven IoT, which big companies like Microsoft, Amazon and Google have talked about for years.
-P2P IoT can do many of the same things but has some essential difference.
+You probably heard about database-driven IoT, which big companies like Microsoft, Amazon and Google have talked about for years.
+P2P IoT can do many of the same things but has some essential differences.

 Are you wondering which one is best for your devices?
 Read along and get the answer.